The Best of Both Worlds

 How do I apply to the Honors College?

 In 2015, students in the South Carolina Honors Colleges had an interquartile SAT score (critical reading and math sections only) of 1390-1470, or an ACT composite interquartile score of 31-34.
-Students, on average, were in the top four percent of their class and had an average weighted GPA of 4.65.
+For the new redesigned SAT (March 2016 and after), the interquartile range for admitted Honors College students is estimated to be 1440 to 1510.
+On average, students admitted to the Honors College were in the top four percent of their high school class and had an average weighted GPA of 4.65.

 As an Honors Student, where do I live?